canjs/canjs/docs/can-guides/introduction/technical.md

 <img src="../../docs/can-guides/images/introduction/mission-stability-upgrade-new.png" style="width:100%;max-width:450px"/>

 Independent repositories also means that [can-legacy legacy] libraries, like [can-ejs] can continue living through community driven fixes and releases.
-It doesn't die simply because it's no longer included in the core CanJS build.
+They don't die simply because they are no longer included in the core CanJS build.

 ## Flexible Features

 No framework can perfectly satisfy every application requirement.
 Often, a framework can't even satisfy all the requirements for a single application.
 When this happens, it's nice to have a framework that can flexibly adapt to the challenge.
 The sections below have a many examples of this flexibility: